Winter in the Heart of Alaska

 Many bird, fish and wildlife species spend summer in the heart of Alaska but migrate away when the season turns.
 Those that stay are biologically adapted to winter.

-“All the Arctic animals, from the smallest critters to the largest mammals, are uniquely designed not only to survive in the Arctic extremes, but to thrive,” says Kenton Moos, manager of Koyukuk, Nowitna and Innoko National Wildlife Refuges.
+“All the Arctic animals, from the smallest critters to the largest mammals, are uniquely designed not only to survive in the Arctic extremes, but to thrive,” says Kenton Moos, former manager of Koyukuk, Nowitna and Innoko National Wildlife Refuges who is now at Togiak National Wildlife Refuge in southwestern Alaska.
 “Some sleep in insulated burrows, while others are protected by their fur or feathered coats.
 Others somehow survive frozen, yet alive.”

 One example of how animals have evolved for winter: Lynx, snowshoe hares and wolves have large feet in proportion to their body size so they can run on top of the snow.